goru001/inltk/README.md

 ### Citation

-If you use this library in your research, please consider citing citing:
+If you use this library in your research, please consider citing:

 ```latex
 @misc{arora2020inltk,